Why I don't use generative LLMs, and nor should you

 At the moment of writing, I don't have as many sources for these as I would like, but I may add them later.
 (Feel free to send me some yourself.)

-Here is my roughly-written list of reasons why I don't use generative LLMs, and nor should you -
+Here is my roughly-written list of reasons why I don't use generative LLMs (popularly known as "AI", and being sold to suckers as "AGI" - "Artificial General Intelligence"), and nor should you.

-3. The way they DDoS servers in the process of scraping the web, in turn causing the servers to resort to privacy-invasive and user-hostile techniques like CAPTCHAs.
+…which, in turn, causes the servers to resort to privacy-invasive and user-hostile techniques like CAPTCHAs.

 I've read numerous times that LLM output is not suitable for training LLMs.
 In other words, they rely on human output.